hardcodes/hacaoi/README.md

 - RSA encryption/decryption
 - Hybrid encryption/decryption using AES and RSA,

-implemented with help the Rust OpenSSL crate and with the RustCrypto crates, mainly for use at [lmtyas](https://github.com/hardcodes/lmtyas) and other non-public projects.
+implemented with help of
+- the Rust OpenSSL crate and
+- the RustCrypto crates,

+mainly for use at [lmtyas](https://github.com/hardcodes/lmtyas) and other non-public projects.

 ## About